 Some areas of the Bay and types of structures are not specifically addressed in any of the guidelines noted above.
 These include:

-- Erosion control structures; - Docks or piers along the shoreline of the Bay Islands and Muddy Creek; - Other types of structures that could be placed along any shoreline areas including, but not limited to, anchored floats, outhauls, and ramps.
+- Docks or piers along the shoreline of the Bay Islands and Muddy Creek; - Other types of structures that could be placed along any shoreline areas including, but not limited to, anchored floats, outhauls, and ramps.